spectrum-finance/docs/docs/1-about-ergodex/glossary.md

 The fees collected upon swapping are rewarded to liquidity providers.

 ## Concentrated Liquidity
-The liquidity which allocated within a determined price range.
+The liquidity which is allocated within a determined price range.